HIGHLIGHTS-Tennis-U.S. Open day four

 Highlights of the fourth day at the U.S. Open in New York on Thursday.
 The Grand Slam is being played without spectators due to the COVID-19 pandemic.
-(Times ET; GMT-4): 1510 DE MINAUR PASSES GASQUET TEST
+(Times ET; GMT-4): 1712 BERRETTINI THROUGH TO THIRD ROUND, RAONIC OUT

+Sixth seed Matteo Berrettini of Italy moved into the third round after beating Ugo Humbert 6-4 6-4 7-6(6), firing 17 aces and 48 winners past the Frenchman.
+In an all-Canadian clash, unseeded Vasek Pospisil came back from a set down to eliminate 25th seed Milos Raonic 6-7(1) 6-3 7-6(4) 6-3, dominating at the net where he racked up 27 points in a match lasting over three hours.

+1555 THIEM RACES PAST NAGAL TO SET UP CILIC CLASH Second seed Dominic Thiem served up a masterclass of ball striking and placement as he defeated Indian Sumit Nagal 6-3 6-3 6-2.
+The Austrian will next face 2014 champion Marin Cilic, who overcame Slovakia's Norbert Gombos 6-3 1-6 7-6(2) 7-5.

 Bautista Agut finds way past tricky Kecmanovic Top seed Pliskova humbled by inspired Garcia at U.S. Open